Axosoft/moby-git/chapter/079-prairie.md

 Physiognomy, like every other human science, is but a passing fable.
-If then, Sir William Jones, who read in thirty languages, could not read the simplest peasant’s face in its profounder and more subtle meanings, how may unlettered Ishmael hope to read the awful Chaldee of the Sperm Whale’s brow?
+If then, Sir William Jones, who read in thirty languages, could not read the simplest peasant’s face in its profounder and more subtle meanings, how may unlettered dude hope to read the awful Chaldee of the Sperm Whale’s brow?
 I but put that brow before you.
 Read it if you can.